-Obviously, for a 27 kW power on 240 V, you will need 112.5 A grid.
-What is more, 200 A grid is recommended to handle the EcoSmart ECO needs when operating at full power.
+Obviously, for a 27 kW power on 240 V, you will need a 112.5 A grid.
+What is more, a 200 A grid is recommended to handle the EcoSmart ECO needs when operating at full power.
 For the best operational results at high (above 4 GPM) hot water flow, 3 double poles breakers are recommended; 40 A each.

 Once the EcoSmart ECO is installed, you will have on-demand hot water with high energy efficiency.
 In fact, you can save up to 50% on hot water as with a comparable storage water heater:

 The EcoSmart ECO is the best selling tankless water heater on Amazon.
-You can opt for a standard 18 kW heater, or the more powerful 27 kW one.
+You can opt for a standard 18 kW heater or the more powerful 27 kW one.
 Of course, both devices come with a limited lifetime warranty.

 #4 Rinnai V Series HE (Classic Gas Tankless Hot Water Heater)

 It comes in several sizes, up to 9.4 GPM.
 Rinnai offers both the natural gas and propane version of their V Series HE heaters.
-It can achieve the maximum water temperature of 140˚F. The one thing you need to be careful about is that the Rinnai V Series HE has to be installed outdoor.
+It can achieve a maximum water temperature of 140˚F. The one thing you need to be careful about is that the Rinnai V Series HE has to be installed outdoor.

 The V Series HE has a standard energy-efficiency for a gas-powered tankless water heater; the EF rating for the natural gas 6.5 GPM unit, for example, is 0.82.
 Electric heaters can reach an EF rating of above 0.9.
 However, the price of natural gas and propane is much lower than the price of electricity.
 This makes the V Series HE heaters more cost-efficient than even the most energy-efficient electric tankless heater.

 Rinnai offers 8 different models of their V Series heaters.
-You have a 5.3, 6.5, 7.5, 9.4 GPM devices; you can choose between natural gas or propane.
+You have 5.3, 6.5, 7.5, 9.4 GPM devices; you can choose between natural gas or propane.
 The Rinnai designations for these heaters are quite easy to understand.
 For example, a V65eN tankless water heater translated to ‘V Series’, ‘6.5 GPM’, and ‘Natural gas’.

-All in all, the V Series is as a reliable line of the gas tankless water heater as you can get.
+All in all, the V Series is as reliable a line of the gas tankless water heater as you can get.
 On top of that, you get the best-in-industry warranty from Rinnai – with 10 years warranty on the heat exchanger.

 #5 Rheem 240V RTEX-18 (Best Small Electric Tankless Heater)

 Not everybody has enormous on-demand hot water needs.
-For some, having the luxury of hot shower without simultaneously using 2 faucets and running a dishwasher is enough.
+For some, having the luxury of a hot shower without simultaneously using 2 faucets and running a dishwasher is enough.

 The Rheem 240V RTEX-18 is the best small tankless heater that costs less than $500.
 If you have a small household and not many simultaneous hot water needs (faucets + dishwasher + shower all at once), you don’t really need to spend more than $1,000 for a big tankless heater.
 A small electric one with simple enough installation should do just fine.

 The Rheem 240V RTEX-18 can be hooked up to a 240 V, 75 A grid (no need to upgrade your electricity grid to 200 A).
-It produces 18 kW of power which is enough for the maximal hot water flow of 4.4 GPM.
+It produces 18 kW of power, which is enough for the maximal hot water flow of 4.4 GPM.
 In reality, that’s what most of the smaller households need.

 Being small also means it’s ultra-lightweight.
 The Rheem 240V RTEX-1 weighs only 8.5 lbs but can wield 18 kW power thanks to the 2 heating chambers (most heaters only use the 1).